 We then select bonds based on credit analysis, and our analysis of the social characteristics of each potential investment.
-The social assessment process is undertaken by the social bond team but is also reviewed by our independent social partner INCO.
-INCO advise on the overall research and have final input into the outcome assessment.
+The social assessment process is undertaken by the social bond team but is also reviewed by our independent social partner The Good Economy, an organisation specialising in impact investment.
+The Good Economy provide assistance in assessing and reporting on the social outcomes of the fund and providing research on trends and practices relating to impact investment.